Planning to attend a dog-friendly festival or local event this season?

 Before you go

 Consider your dog’s age, activity level, and personality.
-How long is it since you have taken them out in company, and how long do you usually spend walking with them?
-If your dog usually only goes out alone with you for a 20-minute walk each day they may not appreciate being out for an hour or two in a crowd of canines.
+How long has it been since you have taken them out in company, and how long do you usually spend walking with them?
+If your dog usually only goes out alone with you for a 20-minute walk each day, they may not appreciate being out for an hour or two in a crowd of canines.
+Some dogs, often the mature ones, don’t enjoy other dogs wanting to get too friendly.

 What is your dog's personality when it comes to group situations?
-Are they comfortable in social situations, including with strangers small and large?
+Are they comfortable in social situations, including with strangers, small and large?
 Dogs who are attention-seeking will probably love these types of outings, as they get attention from both humans and other canines.

 Are there personality types your dog clashes with?